Tsie23/AWS-re-Start-Journey/Compute/Labs/lab-notes1.md

-# Compute Lab: Launching an EC2 Instance
+# Compute Lab: Launching an EC2 Instance / Working with AWS Lambda / Monitoring your EC2 Instance

 ## Objective
 Learn how to launch and SSH into an EC2 instance